Paolo Banchero: Personal life

-Banchero is of African-American descent on his mother's side and of Italian descent on his father's side.
-In February 2020, he received Italian citizenship because of his paternal ancestry.
+In February 2020, Banchero received Italian citizenship because of his paternal ancestry.

-Banchero's paternal cousin, Chris Banchero, is also a professional basketball player in the Philippine Basketball Association, playing for the Meralco Bolts.
-They both won championships at O'Dea High School.

 On the morning of November 14, 2021, Banchero was charged with aiding and abetting DUI after Duke teammate Michael Savarino, grandson of coach Mike Krzyzewski, was arrested on DUI charges.
 On July 29, 2022, the charges against Banchero were dropped after Savarino pled guilty to DUI.

-On May 8, 2022, Banchero attended the inaugural Miami Grand Prix in Miami Gardens where he was mistakenly interviewed by Sky Sports announcer Martin Brundle believing he was Patrick Mahomes.
-The gaffe was caught on live television.
+On May 8, 2022, Banchero attended the inaugural Miami Grand Prix in Miami Gardens.
+There, he was interviewed by Sky Sports announcer Martin Brundle, who mistakenly believed that he was Patrick Mahomes.

-In November 2025, Banchero joined the ownership group of the Seattle Seawolves.
-He also has stakes in AC Milan.
-Off the court, he continues to give back through his work with the Boys & Girls Club.
+Banchero's paternal cousin, Chris Banchero, is a professional basketball player for the Meralco Bolts of the Philippine Basketball Association.

+Banchero's younger brother, Giulio, has signed to play college football at Eastern Washington starting in 2026.